sarsamurmu/reboost/packages/plugin-vue/README.md

 #### `compiler`
 Type: `object`

 Compiler to use when compiling SFCs.
-You may need it if you want to use different version of SFC compiler than the one which comes with this package.
-First install the version of the compiler you want to use then pass it to the options.
+You may need it if you want to use a different version of the SFC compiler than the one which comes with this package.
+First, install the version of the compiler you want to use then pass it to the options.
 Like so
 ```js
 const { start } = require('reboost');